Blog Post Thumbnail

 Beyond the numbers, don’t forget to gather qualitative feedback.
 Send out a simple survey asking your team about their experience.
 Are they finding it easy to book a space?
 Has it improved their ability to collaborate with colleagues?
 This combination of data and employee feedback will give you a complete picture of your ROI and highlight areas where you can make further improvements.

-Guide Your Team Through the Change
+Lead Your Team Through the Transition

 Change management is really just good communication.
 Be transparent with your team about why you’re implementing a flex office software solution.
 Explain the benefits—not just for the company, but for them personally.
 Frame it as a tool to give them more control over their work environment, guarantee them a spot when they come into the office, and make in-person collaboration seamless.